cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 Once the `setup` function has been called, channels can be created through the IBC routing module between instances of the interchain account module on separate chains.

 An administrator (with the permissions to create connections & channels on the host state machine) is responsible for setting up connections to other state machines & creating channels to other instances of this module (or another module supporting this interface) on other chains.
-This specification defines packet handling semantics only, and defines them in such a fashion that the module itself doesn't need to worry about what connections or channels might or might not exist at any point in time.
+This specification defines packet handling semantics only and defines them in such a fashion that the module itself doesn't need to worry about what connections or channels might or might not exist at any point in time.

 ```typescript
 function setup() {